Home/Seeds/Green Cardamom

 Instructions

 1. 1.
-In a saucepan, bring water or milk to a boil; add oats and cardamom powder.
+In a pot, bring water or milk to a boil, then stir in oats and cardamom powder.

 2. 2.
-Reduce heat and simmer for 5-7 minutes until oats are cooked.
+Reduce heat and simmer until oats are cooked, about 5 minutes.

 Cardamom and Ginger Tea

-A soothing herbal tea made with fresh ginger and green cardamom, perfect for digestion and relaxation.
+A soothing herbal tea that combines the aromatic flavors of green cardamom and ginger, perfect for digestion and relaxation.

 Ingredients